l7mp/stunner/docs/examples/livekit/README.md

 >
 > Let's start with a disclaimer.
 Securing connection between the user and the server is a must.
 Read more about TLS [here](../TLS.md).

-In the below example, STUNner will be installed into the identically named namespace, while LiveKit and the Ingress gateway will live in the default namespace.
+In the below example, STUNner will be installed into the identically named namespace (`stunner`), while LiveKit and the Ingress gateway will live in the `default` namespace.

 ### Ingress and Cert manager installation